 Hang your feeder outside and enjoy the beautiful hummingbirds you attract.
 I keep trying to catch a picture of one, but when I open up my back door they hear me and fly away!

-- Bring to a boil until the sugar completely dissolves.
+Bring to a boil or heat until sugar dissolves.

-- Allow the mixture to cool before filling your feeder.
+Allow to cool and fill up your hummingbird feeder.

 You may also like: